xiaoniuniu89/giglep4/TESTING.md

 * NB*  - To run the automated tets you must use the commented out SQL lite database in settings.py as the Postgres database on Heroku lacks the necessary permission to create database tables.

-The app uses Djangos inbuilt test module to test the site's code
+The app uses Django's inbuilt test module to test the site's code

 To run tests, in command line type:
 - python3 manage.py test